mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 import TextField from '@material-ui/core/TextField';
 ```

-This is the option we document in **all** the demos as the one that requires no configuration.
-Head to [Option 2](#option-2) for the option we recommend.
+This is the option we document in **all** the demos because it requires no configuration.
+We encourage it for library authors extending our components.
+Head to [Option 2](#option-2) for the approach that yields the best DX and UX.

 While importing directly in this manner doesn't use the exports in [`@material-ui/core/index.js`](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/index.js), this file can serve as a handy reference as to which modules are public.